TUD-INF-IAI-MCI/DotNet_AudioRenderer/README.md

 --	TODO: build a small workflow

-To define the standard culture of the voice to use, use the app.config file of your programm and add e.g.:
+To define the standard culture of the voice to use, use the app.config file of your program and add e.g.:

 ```
 	<appSettings>